Asynchronous I/O: Light-weight processes or threads

+Light-weight processes (LWPs) or threads are available in most modern operating systems.
+Like the process method, but with lower overhead and without the data isolation that hampers coordination of the flows.
+Each LWP or thread itself uses traditional blocking synchronous I/O, which simplifies programming logic; this is a common paradigm used in many programming languages including Java and Rust.
+Multithreading needs to use kernel-provided synchronization mechanisms and thread-safe libraries.
+This method is most suitable for extremely large-scale applications like web servers due to the large numbers of threads needed.

 This approach is also used in the Erlang programming language runtime system.
 The Erlang virtual machine uses asynchronous I/O using a small pool of only a few threads or sometimes just one process, to handle I/O from up to millions of Erlang processes.
-I/O handling in each process is written mostly using blocking synchronous I/O. This way high performance of asynchronous I/O is merged with simplicity of normal I/O (c.f. the Actor model).
+I/O handling in each process is written mostly using blocking synchronous I/O. This way high performance of asynchronous I/O is merged with simplicity of normal I/O (cf. the Actor model).
 Many I/O problems in Erlang are mapped to message passing, which can be easily processed using built-in selective receive.

 Fibers / Coroutines can be viewed as a similarly lightweight approach to do asynchronous I/O outside of the Erlang runtime system, although they do not provide exactly the same guarantees as Erlang processes.

 Completion queues/ports

 Available in Microsoft Windows, Solaris, AmigaOS, DNIX and Linux (using io_uring, available on 5.1 and above).
 I/O requests are issued asynchronously, but notifications of completion are provided via a synchronizing queue mechanism in the order they are completed.
 Usually associated with a state-machine structuring of the main process (event-driven programming), which can bear little resemblance to a process that does not use asynchronous I/O or that uses one of the other forms, hampering code reuse.
 Does not require additional special synchronization mechanisms or thread-safe libraries, nor are the textual (code) and time (event) flows separated.